ken-tummada/DermaScan/README.md

 Built in SwiftUI, supporting image input and real-time result rendering.

 **Step 4 · Backend & Deployment**
-We are using AWS Lambda to host and allow our frontend to interact with our trained models.
+Hosted trained models on AWS Lambda to support real-time interaction with the iOS frontend.

 &nbsp;